dvgica/periodic/README.md

 ### Alternate Implementations

-Alternate implementations are provided by passing an `AutoUpdater` to `AutoUpdatingVar.apply`:
+Alternate implementations are used by passing an `AutoUpdater` to `AutoUpdatingVar.apply`:

 ``` scala
 AutoUpdatingVar(